SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 The overflow header is 8 bytes long and contains the object size.
 It allows for very large objects with sizes of up to 2^64 words, which is largely sufficient.

-SD: Would be nice to have a diagram

 When an object has an overflow header, the object size field in the base header is marked with the value 255.
 The pseudocode in Listing *@list:numSlots@* shows how to obtain the number of data slots of an object.